berlinplan/berlinplan.github.io/readme.md

 >  they claim: not all drugs are harmful; for instance, opium has legitimate medical applications.
 [208](https://www.unodc.org/unodc/en/data-and-analysis/bulletin/bulletin_1953-01-01_3_page008.html)

-#### Is social media harmful or beneficial to societies?

-> - <sub> 1.
-Mental health problems such as depression, anxiety, and addiction. </sub>
-> - <sub> 2.
-Cyberbullying and online harassment. </sub>
-> - <sub> 3.
-Spread of false information and misinformation. </sub>
-> - <sub> 4.
-Encouragement of negative behaviors such as trolling, hate speech, and extremism. </sub>
-> - <sub> 5.
-Erosion of privacy and personal data security. </sub>
-> - <sub> 6.
-Disruption of social interactions and relationships. </sub>
-> - <sub> 7.
-Impact on productivity and time management. </sub>
-> - <sub> 8.
-Polarization and division of opinions and ideologies. </sub>
-> - <sub> 9.
-Influence on self-image and body image, especially among younger generations. </sub>
-> - <sub> 10.
-Exposure to inappropriate content and dangerous online challenges.[207](https://www.helpguide.org/articles/mental-health/social-media-and-mental-health.htm#:~:text=Since%20it's%20a%20relatively%20new,harm%2C%20and%20even%20suicidal%20thoughts.) </sub>

-#### Social media is not entirely harmful, individuals are responsible for managing their own usage, right?
+#### Social media is not entirely harmful, individuals are responsible for managing their own usage, accetpable?

-> Is it a valid argument for pornography creators to claim that individuals are responsible for their own porn addiction and that consumers must be aware of what they are consuming?
+> - <sub> Is it a valid argument for Influencers or pornography creators to claim that individuals are responsible for their own addiction and that consumers must be aware of what they are consuming, considering studies that shows the effects of social media as: Mental health issues (depression, anxiety, addiction), Cyberbullying and online harassment, Spread of false information and misinformation, Encouragement of negative behaviors (trolling, hate speech, extremism), Erosion of privacy and data security, Disruption of social interactions, Impact on productivity and time management, Polarization and division of opinions, Influence on self-image and body image, Exposure to inappropriate content and  dangerous challenges.[207](https://www.helpguide.org/articles/mental-health/social-media-and-mental-health.htm#:~:text=Since%20it's%20a%20relatively%20new,harm%2C%20and%20even%20suicidal%20thoughts.) </sub>

 #### Is it fair for a social media star to earn 270 times more than a nursing assistant making ~ €1300 per month?
 (1)(4)(5)